TOILmodular/CLONK/README.md

 The following graph shows the signal flow within the module.
 ![Clonk - Signal Flow](https://github.com/user-attachments/assets/5e6d9713-41c8-45ad-9d51-30e10c813854)

-The MOD OUT signal is a combination of the envelope genrator and the LFO.
+The MOD OUT signal is a combination of the envelope generator and the LFO.
 <img width="500" src="https://github.com/user-attachments/assets/b5f39e47-4f76-4a90-8026-cef0063e9ced">

 A demo of the module is shown in the following YouTube video.